-Max Welford is a London based clarinettist with a wide-ranging career that includes performances as a soloist, chamber musician, in orchestras, West End theatres and on recordings.
+Max Welford is a London based clarinettist with a wide-ranging career as a soloist, chamber musician, in orchestras, West End theatres and on recordings.

 He has performed as a soloist at the Wigmore Hall, the Purcell Room, St. Martin in the Fields, St. James’ Piccadilly, MusikFabrik Berlin and the National Portrait Gallery, and his playing has been described in the press as ‘oozing class’ (The Guardian), having ‘real dynamism and cohesion’ (The Times), and ‘almost beyond belief in its supremely confident accomplishment’ (Classical Source).